 The Cross Balance Filter

 This filter has an interesting way of creating Tungsten to Daylight or vice versa.
-It has a few different tools that can create a really cool look that I like for my night cities photos.
+It has a few different tools to create a cool look that I like for my night city photos.

 The Detail Extractor

 This filter pulls out detail.
-It’s got a few great settings to refine and give you the look you’re going for.
-This is why many of my photos look so crisp.
+It has a few great settings to refine and give you the look you want, which is why many of my photos look so crisp.

 The Sunlight Filter

-I like to use this one on my Landscape.
-It can be used to add a nice warmth-like glow to the photo which makes the overall mood of the image feel a bit brighter and alive.
+I would like to use this one in my landscape.
+It can add a nice warmth-like glow to the photo, making the overall mood of the image feel a bit brighter and alive.

 Filters I Use Regularly